-Resaca de la Palma (known as Resaca de Guerrero in Mexico) is a dry river channel, one of many long, water-filled ravines left behind by the shifting course of the Rio Grande.
-The trace was lined with dense brush and its bed dotted with pools of water—natural features that promised to limit any attack against troops positioned there.
+Resaca de la Palma, also known as Resaca de Guerrero, is an old, dry river channel of the Rio Grande.
+It is one of many long, water-filled ravines left behind by the shifting course of the winding river.
+The old pathway was lined with dense brush and its bed was dotted with pools of water.
+The Mexican Army hoped these natural features would limit any attack against troops positioned there.

-This determined fight for control of the roadway effectively ended Mexican resistance.
 With their cannon silenced and U.S. soldiers swarming their camp, disoriented Mexican troops fled for the safety of the Rio Grande.
 General Arista led a cavalry charge up the roadway, but U.S. troops advanced in such great numbers he was forced to join the retreat.

-Setting the tone
+Setting the Tone

-Resaca de la Palma today
+Resaca de la Palma Today